jessedxi/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This project offered equally the opportunity to learn a new language and framework, while also simulating a real world experience where I may need to quickly and efficiently acquire these skills to complete a new task, while working with legacy code.

 ## Additional Steps for Apple M1 Machines